 - matters that will be taken into account in deciding an application

-If you have any questions, contact the Duty Planner between 9am and 1pm Tuesday and Thursday on 01620 827216 or email [email protected].
+If you have any questions please contact the Duty Planner by email email@example.com.

 Decisions on planning applications must ensure that a conservation area's special architectural or historic character is preserved or enhanced.
 Proposals detrimental to the character and appearance of a conservation area will not be supported.